SnapperGee/periodic-element/README.md

 being out of date in this package if they're not updated to reflect new/updated discoveries.
 If that's the case feel free to submit an [issue][issues].

-## Molecule & ElementArray Collections
+## Molecule & ElementSet Collections

-This package also exports a `Molecule` and `ElementArray` class that provide specialized collections for `Element` objects.
-The `Elements` module object/table is actually an instance of an `ElementArray` that contains an `Element` object for every periodic element.
+This package also exports a `Molecule` and `ElementSet` class that provide specialized collections for `Element` objects.
+The `Elements` module object/table is actually an instance of an `ElementSet` that contains an `Element` object for every periodic element.

-The `Elements` module object is actually an `ElementArray` object that contains an `Element` object for every element of the periodic table of elements.
+The `Elements` module object is actually an `ElementSet` object that contains an `Element` object for every element of the periodic table of elements.

 ## Immutability